a-sit-plus/signum/docs/docs/supreme.md

 println("Looks good? $isValid")
 ```

+!!! tip

+      Not every platform supports every algorithm parameter.
+For example, iOS does not support raw ECDSA verification (of pre-hashed data) for curve P-521.
+      If you use `.verifierFor`, and this happens, the library will transparently substitute a pure-Kotlin implementation.
+      If this is not desired, you can specifically enforce a platform verifier by using `.platformVerifierFor`.
+      That way, the library will only ever act as a proxy to platform APIs (JCA, CryptoKit, etc.), and will not use its own implementations.

+You can also further configure the verifier, for example to specify the `provider` to use on the JVM.
+To do this, pass a DSL configuration lambda to `verifierFor`/`platformVerifierFor`.

 There really is not much more to it.
 This pattern works the same on all platforms.
 Details on how to parse cryptographic material can be found in the [section on decoding](indispensable.md#decoding) in
 of the Indispensable module description.